roman-milk/roman-milk.github.io/catching-mommy-lesb.md

  Olivia slapped her ass and ordered, "Obey her with respect or you will be punished."

  Again Katrina's eyes went big and I was instantly curious what kind of punishments Olivia had handed out to disobedient pets, besides the ones I already knew about that she'd given to my mother.
-Report_Story #2